Social involvement

 Hold high the green and black flag,

-When a match is being fought,
+When a match is fought,

 And victory awaits us.

-Come forward men: on to the field,
+Come on men: on to the field,

 Keep your eye on the ball!

-When the referee whistles to start,
+When the referee blows the whistle to start,

-Then follows a loud hurray!
+Then follows a loud hooray!

 A competition is about to unfold,